Back to National Guide

 • Public liability insurance

-• That they confirm waterproofing must be done first by a licensed waterproofer
+• That waterproofing will be done first by a licensed waterproofer and inspected at the mandatory hold point

-• Experience with your specific tile type (especially if choosing large-format or natural stone)
+• Experience with your specific tile type and grout recommendation for the shower zone

 How We Calculate